 After considerable feedback from RAF pilots, emphasis in the design was given to field of view, good low speed handling and Short Take Off and Landing (STOL).

-Powered by a Bristol Mercury air-cooled radial engine with high wings for increased visiability, fixed landing gear the Lysander had its first flight on the 15th of June 1936.
+Powered by a Bristol Mercury air-cooled radial engine with high wings for increased visibility and fixed landing gear the Lysander had its first flight on the 15th of June 1936.

-The fixed undercarriage was covered with spats, to help wind resistance, which could be fitted with stub wings to carry light bombs of supply canisters,
+The fixed undercarriage was covered with spats, to help wind resistance, which could be fitted with stub wings to carry light bombs or supply canisters.

-The reverse taper at the root of the wings give the Lysander its distinctive look giving th impression of a bent gull wing although the wings were actually perfectly straight.
+The reverse taper at the root of the wings give the Lysander its distinctive look giving the impression of a bent gull wing although the wings were actually perfectly straight.

-Despite the Lysanders antiquated appearance it was quite aerodynamically advanced, fitted with automatic wing slots and slotted flaps and a variable incidence tailplane, giving the Lysander a stalling speed of only 65 mph (104 km/hr).
+Despite the Lysanderís antiquated appearance it was quite aerodynamically advanced, fitted with automatic wing slots and slotted flaps and a variable incidence tail plane, giving the Lysander a stalling speed of only 65 mph (104 km/hr).